rasiondetrehasarrived/Raison-D-etre/README.md

 # Raison-D-etre

-## ok so like hi i am rasion that is so onvious (get a load of this guy.)
+ ok so like hi i am rasion that is so onvious (get a load of this guy.)

+## yh, welcome to my little intro or smt

 #1 - uhmmmmmmmmmm ok so rhis is js like things about me so yalls know what to call me or wtv
-ok so hey im raison detre, other why as rabies, worm, winner, and formerly gaster and muffins/muiffins. please do not call me any teaser names or as formal names, i dont appreciate the gesture. i love being called the first listed names, and then my kin names like jim and two time (ill list the rest later) i genuinely have a lot of names sadly so like js choose one and stick to it ig,,
+ok so hey im raison detre, other why as rabies, worm, winner, and formerly gaster and muffins/muiffins. please do not call me any teaser names or the listed former names, i dont appreciate the gesture. i love being called the first listed names, and then my kin names like jim and two time (ill list the rest later) i genuinely have a lot of names sadly so like js choose one and stick to it ig,,

 #2 - ok now for like pronouns wow ok // so you can literally read these on my orofile its she/he/xe im fine with they/its but im not too used to neo pronouns so hyeah ok uhmm